 We’ve talked about how to ‘write’ speech notes.
 But typed notes are better unless you have very clear handwriting.
 And with typed notes it’s easy to edit them and play around with font size and spacing until the optimum layout is achieved.

-Don’t use block capitals.
-They are harder to read because of the universal height of them.
+Don’t use BLOCK CAPITALS.
+They are harder to read because of the universal height and similar shape of them.
 With sentence case (lower case except for the first letter) the variations in height make it easier to recognise common words by their shape.
 As a result, they can be scanned more easily.
 Of course, a large font is a good idea!